-- The wooden houses exhibit signs of significant decay, and the structural stability of these buildings is questionable. - Street and landscape areas near the sidewalk are exhibiting multiple potholes, - Several apartments and houses appear abandoned, with boarded- - up windows and doors. - Some apartment walls are suffering from severe paint delamination and peeling. - The electrical wiring within many apartments must be better installed, with visible wires wrapping around the outside buildings. - The fences surrounding the properties could be better maintained, with many broken. rusted, or falling apart, posing security and safety risks. - Many sidewalks contain clutter and trash. - The sidewalks and tree protection borders exhibit significant cracking. - Missing covers from car canopy.
+- The wooden houses exhibit signs of significant decay, and the structural stability of these buildings is questionable. - Street and landscape areas near the sidewalk are exhibiting multiple potholes, - Several apartments and houses appear abandoned, with boarded- - up windows and doors, - Some apartment walls are suffering from severe paint delamination and peeling. - The electrical wiring within many apartments must be better installed, with visible wires wrapping around the outside buildings.